-Amendments to IAS 12, 'Income Taxes: Deferred tax related to Assets and liabilities arising from a Single Transaction' - These amendments clarify that the initial recognition exception does not apply to the initial recognition of leases and decommissioning obligations.
+These amendments clarify that the initial recognition exception does not apply to the initial recognition of leases and decommissioning obligations.
 These amendments apply prospectively to transactions that occur on or after the beginning of the earliest comparative period presented.
-In addition, an entity should apply the amendments for the first time by recognising deferred tax for all temporary differences related to leases and decommissioning obligations at the beginning of the earliest comparative period presented.
+In addition, an entity should apply the amendments for the first time by recognizing deferred tax for all temporary differences related to leases and decommissioning obligations at the beginning of the earliest comparative period presented.
+The Group has been applying the so-called "Linked transaction approach" in the calculation of deferred taxes related to leases and asset retirement obligation (ARO) since the adoption of IFRS 16 (in compliance with these amendments).
+Therefore, the adoption of these amendments will not have an impact for the Group.